beucismis/metalstats/README.md

 - The ASGI app is defined as `app` in `src/metalstats/main.py`.
 - When installed as a package, you can launch it using `uvicorn`, `hypercorn`, `fastapi-cli`, or any compatible ASGI tool.

+- The `METALSTATS_FRONTEND_URL` environment variable is used to redirect users to the frontend after Spotify OAuth login.
+- If not set, the `/callback` endpoint returns a JSON message.

 ## License